viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 First, install `viam-server` according to our [installation guide](/installation/)

 Next, run this command in your Raspberry Pi terminal to install the pip package manager.
-Select "yes" when it asks if you want to continue.
+Select "yes" when asked if you want to continue.

 ```sh {class="command-line" data-prompt="$"}
 sudo apt-get install pip